astroshrey/exowirc/source/jband-tutorial.rst

   nonlinearity_fname = None

-Indicate the starting and ending indices of the science images and dark sequences to be analyzed.
-For example:
+Indicate the starting and ending indices of the science images and dark sequences to be analyzed:

 .. code-block:: Python